andrewporritt1977/django-library/README.md

 Library Card        At a glance, users can see all of their checked out books.

 Add Books           This functionality is hidden for all but the Librarian (superuser).

+Archive Books       Books can be archived (they will remain on the database, but are unavailable for borrowing and hidden for                     all but the super-user) They can also be un-archived, again only by a super-user.

+Delete Books        A function to remove unrequired volumes.
+Confirmation is required befored the action is progressed.

 Stripe Integration  To offer users the ability to pay a membership subscription online.
 (This is not required in a real world                     application for the app.
 It was added to fulfil the requirements of the brief).